opencv/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.rst

 .. container:: enumeratevisibleitemswithsquare

    * RGB is the most common as our eyes use something similar, our display systems also compose colors using these.
    * The HSV and HLS decompose colors into their hue, saturation and value/luminance components, which is a more natural way for us to describe colors.
-You might, for example, dismiss the last component, making your algorithm less sensible to the light conditions of the input image.
+You might, for example, dismiss the value component, making your algorithm less sensitive to the light conditions of the input image.
    * YCrCb is used by the popular JPEG image format.
    * CIE L*a*b* is a perceptually uniform color space, which comes handy if you need to measure the *distance* of a given color to another color.

-Each of the building components has their own valid domains.
-This leads to the data type used.
-How we store a component defines the control we have over its domain.
+Each of the color components has its own valid domains.
+This brings us to the data type used: how we store a component defines the control we have over its domain.
 The smallest data type possible is *char*, which means one byte or 8 bits.
 This may be unsigned (so can store values from 0 to 255) or signed (values from -127 to +127).
-Although in case of three components this already gives 16 million possible colors to represent (like in case of RGB) we may acquire an even finer control by using the float (4 byte = 32 bit) or double (8 byte = 64 bit) data types for each component.
+Although in the case of three components (such as RGB) this already gives 16 million representable colors.
+We may acquire an even finer control by using the float (4 byte = 32 bit) or double (8 byte = 64 bit) data types for each component.
 Nevertheless, remember that increasing the size of a component also increases the size of the whole picture in the memory.

 Creating a *Mat* object explicitly
 ==================================